pghvlaans/wclock/README.md

 *Installation*

-See INSTALL for installation instructions.
+See `INSTALL` for installation instructions.

 *Bug Reporting*

-To report bugs or incorrect time zones, request alternate city spellings, etc., please feel free to open a GitHub issue or email the author directly.
+To report bugs or incorrect time zones, request alternate city spellings, etc., please feel free to open a GitLab issue or email the author directly.

 *Acknowledgement*

 The list of extra cities was adapted from Chris Youderian's Basic World Cities Database at SimpleMaps.com (Pareto Software, LLC).
 The Basic World Cities Database is covered by the Creative Commons 4.0 License.
-See ATTRIBUTION for details.
-The overall SimpleMaps.com license can be found in SIMPLEMAPS-LICENSE.
+See `ATTRIBUTION` for details.
+The overall SimpleMaps.com license can be found in `SIMPLEMAPS`.

 *Disclaimer*